 A transcript of credits may be obtained from the Registrar's Office for \$10.00.
-Copies of other documents to which the student has legal access are available to the student at 25 cents per page.
+Copies of other documents to which the student has legal access are available to the student free of charge.
 Transcripts will be forwarded to other educational institutions, agencies, or firms by the Registrar's Office upon written request of the student.
 The cost is \$10.00, payable in advance.
 Requests for transcripts will usually be processed within two working days; however, during registration periods and immediately following the end of a semester, there may be some delay.